akai-z/magento2-patches/README.md

 This is a Magento Open Source 2.x patches mirror repository.
 The original source could be found [here](https://magento.com/tech-resources/download).

+Or you could obtain the patches, their checksums
+and the Magento versions they support, using the method explained [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).

 ## Patches List

 * [PRODSECBUG-2432](patches/PRODSECBUG-2432)